craftercms/docs/source/.new-ia/getting-started/windows/index.rst

    running-crafter-in-wsl
    running-crafter-in-docker

-Note that the preferred method of installing and running Crafter CMS is via the binary archive through WSL as described :ref:`here <newIa-installing-craftercms-on-wsl>`.
+Note that the preferred method of installing and running CrafterCMS is via the binary archive through WSL as described :ref:`here <newIa-installing-craftercms-on-wsl>`.